conoro/hugo.conoroneill.com/content/post/ballincolligs-permanent-orienteering-trail-points-the-way-for-all-west-cork-towns.md

----
++++
-title: "Ballincollig's permanent Orienteering Trail points the way for all West Cork towns"
+title = "Ballincollig's permanent Orienteering Trail points the way for all West Cork towns" slug = "ballincolligs-permanent-orienteering-trail-points-the-way-for-all-west-cork-towns" date = "2013-01-14T14:02:37+00:00" id = 1345 comment = false
-slug: "ballincolligs-permanent-orienteering-trail-points-the-way-for-all-west-cork-towns"
-date: "2013-01-14T14:02:37+00:00"
-tags:
-id: 1345
-comment: false
----
++++

 We recently did a short family outing to the forest in [Castlefreke](http://www.coillteoutdoors.ie/?id=53andrec_site=16) just before the kids went back to school.
 Whilst the walk itself was fun and short enough to avoid the kids complaining too much, it brought up a ton of questions and ideas in my head, such as: